echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/magnesium.md

-# [Name]
+# Magnesium
-- summary
+Magnesium is an essential mineral element.
+Its main function is as coenzyme and bone development.

 ## Absorption
+Only 50% of the magnesium intake is absorbed.
-[Name] absorption requires: .
+Magnesium absorption requires: vitamin D.
-[Name] absorption is impaired by: high intake of calcium, phosphorus.
+Magnesium absorption is impaired by: excess calcium, high protein, phytic acid, fiber, phosphorus, alcohol, diuretic, high cholesterol, and corticosteroid drugs.

 ## Functions
 coenzyme found in several enzymes